Chechens: Genetics

 Genetic tests on Chechens have shown roots mostly in the Caucasus and Europe.
 Studies on North Caucasian mtDNA indicated a closer relationship of the Caucasus with Europe (Nasidze et al. 2001), while the Y chromosome indicated a closer relationship with West Asia (Nasidze et al. 2003).

 A 2004 study of the mtDNA showed Chechens to be diverse in the mitochondrial genome, with 18 different haplogroups out of only 23 samples.
 This correlates with all other North Caucasian peoples such as the Ingush, Avars, and Circassians where the mitochondrial DNA is very diverse.

-The most recent study on Chechens, by Balanovsky et al. in 2011, sampled a total of 330 Chechens from three sample locations (one in Malgobek, one in Achkhoy-Martan, and one from two sites in Dagestan) and found the following frequencies: A weak majority of Chechens belong to Haplogroup J2 (56.7%), which is associated with Mediterranean, Caucasian and Fertile Crescent populations.
+The most recent study on Chechens, by Balanovsky et al. in 2011, sampled a total of 330 Chechen males from three sample locations (one in Malgobek, one in Achkhoy-Martan, and one from two sites in Dagestan) and found that an absolute majority of Chechens belong to Haplogroup J2 (56.7%), which is associated with Mediterranean, Caucasian and Fertile Crescent populations.
 Other notable values were found among North Caucasian Turkic peoples (Kumyks (25%) and Balkars (24%)).
-It is notable that J2 suddenly collapses as one enters the territory of non-Nakh Northeast Caucasian peoples, dropping to very low values among Dagestani peoples.
+It was also noted that the rate of J2 was significantly lower in the territory of non-Nakh Northeast Caucasian peoples, dropping to very low values among Dagestani peoples.
 The overwhelming bulk of Chechen J2 is of the subclade J2a4b* (J2-M67), of which the highest frequencies by far are found among Nakh peoples: Chechens were 55.2% according to the Balanovsky study, while Ingush were 87.4%.
 Other notable haplogroups that consistently appeared at high frequencies included J1 (20.9%), L (7.0%), G2 (5.5%), R1a (3.9%), Q-M242 (3%) and R1b-M269 (1.8%, but much higher in Chechnya itself as opposed to Dagestani or Ingushetian Chechens).
 Overall, tests have shown consistently that Chechens are most closely related to Ingush, Circassians and other North Caucasians, occasionally showing a kinship to other peoples in some tests.
 Balanovsky's study showed the Ingush to be the Chechens' closest relatives by far.

 Russian military historian and Lieutenant General Vasily Potto describes the appearance of the Chechens as follows: "The Chechen is handsome and strong.
 Tall, brunette, slender, with sharp features and a quick, determined look, he amazes with his mobility, agility, dexterity."

-According to a 2021 Rosstat study, Chechnya ranked as the tallest region in Russia for men (179.1 cm) and second tallest for women (168.2).